 The extracellular glucosyltransferases of Streptococcus sanguis polymerise the glucosyl moiety of sucrose to form high molecular weight complex glucans.

 The adhesive and agglutinative properties of these glucans are important in the formation of dental plaque and, hence, in cariogenesis.

-The glucosyltransferases of S. sanguis 804 (NCTC) were extensively purified (182-fold) by hollow fibre ultrafiltration (Bio-Fiber 80) followed by ammonium sulphate precipitation(0-70% of saturation).
+The glucosyltransferases of S. sanguis 804 (NCTC) were extensively purified (182-fold) by hollow fibre ultrafiltration (Bio-Fiber 80) followed by ammonium sulphate precipitation (0-70% of saturation).
 The enzymes were further purified by hydroxylapatite chromatography and appeared by this technique to consist of at least three enzymes with differing specific activities.

 It is not known whether these enzymes are, in fact, composed of different polypeptides or are modified forms of one protein.

-The activity of the glucosyltransferases can be measured as the rate of release of fructose from sucrose or as the rate of synthesis of ethanol-sodium acetate precipitable polysaccharide (glucan).
-Using the former method, $K_m^{app}$ for sucroseof(NH4)2SO4 purified glucosyltransferases was about 6 mmol/1, and using the latter method, $K_m^{app}$ was about 20 mmol/1.
+The activity of the glucosyltransferases can be measured as the rate of release of fructose from sucrose or as the rate of synthesis of ethanol-sodium acetate-precipitable polysaccharide (glucan).
+Using the former method, K{app} for sucrose for (NH4) 2SO4-purified glucosyltransferases was about 6 mmol/l and, using the latter method, K{app} was about 20 mmol/l.

-Glucosyltransferase activity (as rate of glucan synthesis) was stimulated 2 to 4-fold by low concentrations (0.125-0.50 $\mu$ mol/1) of T2000 Dextran (Pharmacia; mol.wt.
-2 x 10).
-Glucan synthesis was inhibited slightly by nigerose and was inhibited strongly by metrizamide (85% inhibition at 170 $\mu$ mol/1 metrizamide).
+Glucosyltransferase activity (as rate of glucan synthesis) was stimulated 2 to 4-fold by low concentrations (0.125-0.50 μ mol/l) of T2000 Dextran (Pharmacia; mol. wt.
+2 × 106).
+Glucan synthesis was inhibited slightly by nigerose and was inhibited strongly by metrizamide (85% inhibition at 170 μ mol/l metrizamide).
 The rate of release of fructose was not affected by either xylitol or hydrogen peroxide.

 The rate of synthesis of precipitable glucan was strongly inhibited by high concentrations of substrate (sucrose); the rate of release of fructose was relatively unaffected.

-The proposed mechanism for this effect is that sucrose acts as an alternative glucosyl acceptor (as well as donor) and thus inhibits glucosyltransfers to growing glucan chains.
+The proposed mechanism for this effect is that sucrose acts as an alternative glucosyl acceptor (as well as donor) and thus inhibits glucosyl transfers to growing glucan chains.